3 min read

 2. probabilities that will never happen in production, i.e., <2-80.

-I don't know whom I learnt this from, but I think it traces its lineage to the PARIS256 attack by Sean Devlin and Filippo Valsorda which was triggered with probability ~2-32.
+I don't know whom I learnt this from, but I think it traces its lineage to the PARIS256 attack by Sean Devlin and Filippo Valsorda which was triggered with probability about 2-32.

 If you liked this random slice of applied crypto, please come to my RWC 2024 talk for more.
 Oh, and subscribe.